TheIconfactory/Tapestry/Documentation/API.md

 Media and link attachments for the content.
 See below.

-_NOTE:_ Media attachments will be automatically created when inline images are used in the HTML of the `body` property unless the `providesAttachments` configuration parameter is set to true.

-_NOTE:_ Link attachments will be automatically created from the first link in the first paragraph of the `body` HTML unless the `providesAttachments` configuration parameter is set to true.
+_NOTE:_ If the `provides_attachments` configuration parameter is not set or false, attachments will be generated automatically using the elements of the `body` HTML.
+Inline images and videos will result in media attachments, and the first link in the first paragraph will be checked as a link attachment.

 #### shortcodes: Dictionary